top of page

 Sometimes people with stroke have a headache, but stroke can also be completely painless.
 It is very important to recognize the warning signs of stroke and to get immediate medical attention if they occur.

 How to recognise stroke?
+BE FAST

 Seek immediate medical attention if you notice any signs or symptoms of a stroke, even if they seem to come and go or they disappear completely.